Our team

 Joss Colchester, Founder of Systems Innovation Network

-“Now more than ever, there is a need for collaborative approaches to address whole systems change.
-All the best for a great venture led by three amazing women.”
+“Now more than ever, there is a need for collaborative approaches to address whole systems change.”

 Riana Taylor, CEO of Circles UK